frankstevens1/fb-data/README.md

 # fb-data

 fb-data is a tool to schedule periodic scraping of football game statistics.
 The sites from which fb-data scrapes the data are not made public in this repository, therefore the script will not work unless you obtain those URLs.
-Upon request, I will consider providing them.
+Upon request, I will provide them.

 ## Setup